List of The Lone Ranger episodes

-The Lone Ranger is an American western drama television series that originally aired on the ABC network.
-The series starred Clayton Moore and Jay Silverheels as the Lone Ranger and Tonto, except for season three when John Hart played the role of The Lone Ranger.
-The first 2 seasons aired for 78 consecutive weeks without a rerun, but some in between years were made up entirely of reruns.
-It premiered on September 15, 1949, and ended on June 6, 1957, with a total of 221 episodes over the course of 5 seasons.
+The Lone Ranger is an American Western television series that originally aired on the ABC network.
+The series starred Clayton Moore and Jay Silverheels as the Lone Ranger and Tonto, except for season three when John Hart played the role of the Lone Ranger.
+The first two seasons aired first-run episodes for 78 consecutive weeks without a rerun.
+After the second season, the show went on hiatus for a year.
+In 1951-1952, previously aired episodes were rebroadcast.
+Production resumed in April 1952 with 52 new half-hour programs produced for the third season.
+The show returned for a fourth season in September 1954 with 52 new first-run half hour episodes.
+The first four seasons the program was shot in black and white.
+After the fourth season, the series went on hiatus again for a year until it went back into production for its fifth and final season in the spring of 1956 with the filming 39 new episodes in color.
+The series premiered on September 15, 1949, and ended June 6, 1957, with a total of 221 episodes over the course of 5 seasons.